downzer0/react-tabs/README.md

 # Accessible tab component for React

 Properly and efficiently handles clicks, keystrokes, and tabindexes.
+Also allows for callbacks to be passed to perform some action when a tab is clicked (optional).

 ## Usage